JurisProject/juris_whitepaper_public/framework.md

 **Problem it solves:** Something has gone wrong with a smart contract.
 All parties to the contract agree what should happen next.
 This could be caused by a bug, a broken oracle feed, or any other unforeseen event.
 Whether right away, or after brief negotiation the parties have a solution and they agree that the solution is fair.

-**How Juris moves:** No Juris changes hands when the self-mediation toolkit is activated, but all funds in the initial contract are locked.
-The parties “pre-paid” for them when they signed the contract and attached their JRS.
+**How Juris moves:** No JRS changes hands when the self-mediation toolkit is activated, but all funds in the initial contract are locked.

-**From the parties perspective:** This is a free and fast way to amicably resolve a misbehaving contract.
+**From the parties' perspective:** This is a free and fast way to amicably resolve a contract that has resulted in a dispute or undesired outcome.

-**From the Jurists’ perspective:** This keeps trivial business out of the docket.
+**From the Jurists’ perspective:** This keeps trivial matters off the docket.

 **How it works:** The incorporation of the Juris CDK allows the protocol to alter the outcome of a smart contract.
-Through the Juris dashboard the parties to the contract have access a package of self mediation tools which provide for the implementation of some basic operations to designate a different outcome for the smart contract, \(void the contract, give all assets to party A, etc\).
+Through the Juris dashboard, the parties to the contract have access a package of self mediation tools, which provide for the implementation of basic operations to designate a different outcome for the smart contract, \(void the contract, give all assets to party A, etc\).
 These tools will be totally open source and free.

 ### SNAP \(Simple Neutral Arbitrator Poll\) Judgement

-**Problem it solves:** If parties are unable to settle on an outcome on their own, and believe that a disagreement in their contract will be resolved by a quick review of the facts by a third party, they should opt for a SNAP.
+**Problem it solves:** If parties are unable to settle on an outcome on their own, and believe that a disagreement in their contract will be resolved by a quick review of the facts by a third party, they can opt for a SNAP.

-**How Juris moves:** The party\(s\) to the contract requesting the SNAP pay whatever they want to activate the SNAP \(above a minimum covered by the already attached JRS.\) 5% of that fee goes to the Juris Foundation, the rest is split equally amongst all of the Jurists in good standing who take part in the SNAP.
+**How Juris moves:** The minimum fee for a SNAP is covered by the pre-attached JRS, but the party initiating the SNAP may also attach additional JRS to incentivize Jurists to take the case.
+5% of the fee goes to the Juris Foundation, the rest is split equally amongst all of the Jurists in good standing who take part in the SNAP.

-**From the parties perspective:** It’s a cheap way to get a fast judgement and a lot of input from different perspectives.
+**From the parties' perspective:** This is a cheap way to get a fast judgement and a lot of input from different perspectives.
 It may have the power to quickly resolve a negotiation stalemate.

 **From the Jurists’ perspective:** SNAP’s don’t pay as well, but they do offer a lot of opportunities to earn reputation.
 Jurists are always on the hunt for a contract where their unique expertise will be decisive.
 Since everyone has to split the arbitration fee, it pays to look into disputes that no one else is looking at.
 You need to pay attention, vote reasonably, and contribute if you’re going to increase or maintain your standing.